 Au pairs can come to the United States through the J-1 au pair visa program.
 Au pairs must find their family through one of 14 agencies authorized by the United States government which means the process of finding an au pair family is slightly different.

+If you want to au pair in Europe and make a great salary at the same time, this is the country for you.
 Switzerland is bordered by five countries and is just a short train ride away even more making it the perfect place for the au pair who wants to explore more of Europe.
-Like Sweden, Switzerland is an extremely expensive country and living their as an au pair will give you a chance to learn about the culture without breaking the bank.
+Like Sweden, Switzerland is an extremely expensive country and living there as an au pair will give you a chance to learn about the culture without breaking the bank.